-Initially, we add ozone to help remove dissolved organic matter and to aid in downstream processes.
-Next, the water flows to mixing basins where we add coagulants and gently agitate the water so that fine suspended particles come together and form large 'floc' particles, which settle out of the water.
-After this process, known as coagulation, floculation and sedimentation, we add ozone again to disinfect and remove unwanted color, taste and odor.
+Initially, ozone is added to help remove dissolved organic matter and to aid in downstream processes.
+The water then flows to mixing basins where coagulants are added and the water is gently agitated so that fine suspended particles come together to form large 'floc' particles that settle out of the water.
+This process, known as coagulation, flocculation and sedimentation is followed by the addition of more ozone to disinfect and remove unwanted color, taste and odor.

-At this point, the water gravity flows through multimedia filters consisting of granular activated carbon and sand in order to meet strict standards for clarity and to reduce the levels of microbial contaminants that could possibly be in the untreated source water.
-Again, we disinfect the water this time using chlorine.
-Finally, we add caustic soda to adjust the pH and alkalinity levels as well as fluoride to promote healthy teeth.
-Now the water is ready for delivery to our customers.
+The next step is filtration, where the water flows through multimedia filters consisting of granular activated carbon and sand in order to meet strict standards for clarity and to reduce the levels of microbial contaminants that could be in the untreated source water.
+Following filtration, the water receives additions of caustic soda, for pH and alkalinity control; fluoride, for the prevention of dental caries; and finally, chlorination to provide microbial protection throughout Vallejo's distribution system.
+Quality control and assurance is maintained at all times through uniform adherence to standard operating procedures and a meticulous schedule of laboratory analyses.

-The City of Vallejo Lakes System's Green Valley Water Treatment Plant can treat up to one million gallons a day providing customers with drinking water meeting all drinking water standards.
+The City of Vallejo Lakes System's Green Valley Water Treatment Plant, which provides service to the Lakes service area, can treat up to one million gallons a day providing customers with drinking water meeting all drinking water standards.